 CONCLUDING THOUGHTS

 The technology of golf simulators is only a pathway to improve your golfing skills.
-Unless you implement the best practices, a golf simulator alone will not make you a competent golfer.
+A golf simulator alone will not make you a competent golfer unless you implement the best practices.
 But when you use it strategically, you will improve immensely.